MerijnvanTussenbroek/C-Webserver/README.md

 ## Description

-This is a simple static webserver written in C, using standard libraries, making it so you're able to perform all HTTP 1.1 requests (POST, PUT, GET, TRACE, OPTIONS, CONNECT, DELETE).
+This is a simple static webserver written in C, using standard libraries, making it so you're able to perform almost all HTTP 1.1 requests (POST, PUT, GET, TRACE, OPTIONS, DELETE).

 ## Getting Started
 ### Dependencies